-NOTE H - CAPITAL LEASE OBLIGATION
+NOTE I - CAPITAL LEASE OBLIGATION

-LifeROOTS, Inc. leases office equipment under a capital lease expiring in 2020.
+LifeROOTS, Inc. leases office equipment under a capital lease expiring in 2024.
+During 2019, the Organization upgraded the equipment under the lease, thereby, canceling the existing lease and entering into a new lease.
 The asset and liability under the capital lease are recorded at the present value of the minimum lease payments.
 The asset is amortized over the life of the lease.
 Amortization of the asset under the capital lease is included in depreciation expense.

-Following is a summary of property held under capital lease:
+Following is a summary of property held under capital leases:

-Office equipment \$ 44,670
+Office equipment \$ 60,194

-Accumulated depreciation (29,780)
+Accumulated depreciation (4,011)

-\$ 14,890
+\$ 56,183